open-component-model/ocm/docs/reference/ocm_bootstrap_package.md

 - <code>consumerType</code> *string* (optional) (default: partial)

   The type of the matcher used to match the consumer id.

+If provided by the package it is possible to download template versions for the parameter and credentials file using the command [ocm bootstrap configuration](ocm_bootstrap_configuration.md).

 If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax